Surbhigrewal/WheatCoordDB/README.md

 git clone https://github.com/Surbhigrewal/WheatCoordDB
 cd WheatCoordDB/scripts

-# 1. Edit config.sh — set paths to your reference and target assemblies
+# 1. Edit config.sh to set paths to your reference and target assemblies
 #    and update assembly names/FASTAs in 1_run_rename_all.sh

 # 2. Create the conda environment